 - Identify father figures in their life now.
 Be sure your child is surrounded by at least one father-figure that you can call upon in times of need, such as Father’s Day, or a dad-day at school, or a time when you think a father-figure might be most appropriate for working through a problem.
 Sometimes our sons in particular don’t want to talk to us moms about certain things, so having someone on call to take him out for ice cream for some dude-time can help provide them with an outlet.

-For more information on healthy parenting and co-parenting in divorce, check out The Divorce Course.
+For more information on healthy co-parenting in divorce, check out The Divorce Survival Program.